• Skip to main content

 Wikimedia Commons Photo

 The same goes for art.
-The art world peaked in Greece around the 5th to 3rd centuries B.C. and then again in Rome from the last century B.C. until the 3rd century A.D.
-From the records we have, art slowly tapered off as less important before vanishing as we know it in the 6th century A.D. in Western Europe.
+The art world peaked in Greece around the fifth to third centuries B.C. and then again in Rome from the last century B.C. until the third century A.D.
+From the records we have, art slowly tapered off as less important before vanishing as we know it in the sixth century A.D. in Western Europe.

-Things started to pick up with Giotto di Bordone in the 13th & 14th centuries.
-Artists looked toward the sculptors of ancient Rome to see how they captured the human form in stone and with paint.
+Things started to pick up with Giotto di Bordone in the 13th and 14th centuries.
+Artists looked to the sculptors of Ancient Rome to see how they captured the human form in stone and with paint.
 It took centuries to get it back until it was lost again in the 19th century with the industrial revolution.

-The sculpture of Marcellus is proof that the Romans had dozens of artists to the likes of Michelangelo.
+The sculpture of Marcellus is proof that the Romans had dozens of artists the likes of Michelangelo.
 What makes it so great?
-His physical anatomy looks real enough for you to believe it and move on with his story.
-His shoulders and muscles look as if they could be soft and his face looks as if he could be sad.
-He’s believable--which is incredibly difficult to achieve with a block of marble.
+His physical anatomy is very life-like.
+So much so that his shoulders and muscles look soft and his face looks sad.
+He’s believable—which is incredibly difficult to achieve with a block of marble.

 9. Alexander and Diogenes